thomas-sittler/jekyll-now/_posts/2017-12-03-ps_computability.md

 over centuries.
 <p style="text-align:right;">— Martin Davis (2000)</p>

 *This is part of my series on success stories in philosophy.
-See [this page](/ps) for an explanation of the project and links to other items in the series.*
+See [this page](/ps) for an explanation of the project and links to other items in the series.
+I also have a related discussion of conceptual analysis [here](/conceptual)*

 # Contents
 {: .no_toc}